 Art and design

-- Use experiences, other subjects across the curriculum and ideas as inspiration for artwork.
+- Use experiences and ideas as the inspiration for artwork.

-- Learn about the great artists, architects and designers in history.
+- Learn about the work of a range of artists, artisans and designers.

 Design technology is a subject which children usually really enjoy, particularly the creative and practical elements.
 It requires pupils to draw on all of the Rainbow learning skills which we have developed and value at Fenstanton and Hilton primary school.
 Pupils need to be resourceful; use their imagination and be creative and use their skills and knowledge.
 They need to be resilient; strong and brave to try new things.
 Use reasoning to solve problems, often building on relationships by working as part of a team or with a partner.
 They have to be responsible; taking charge of their learning and making decisions.
 They also have to be reflective; evaluating the work of designers and technology from the past, as well as their own work and that of their peers.